 What do the current lower house prices mean for hopeful home buyers?

-If you’re anything like us, your ears probably perked up at the recent news that Dutch house prices were starting to cool off.
+If you’re anything like us, your ears probably perked up at the recent news that Dutch house prices are continuing to cool off.

 However, when it comes to housing news, it’s sometimes hard to hear good news and not question it — so we did.
 Here’s what Henk has to say.

 “It’s good news, if prices go down even a little, it’s more advantageous for buyers.
 However, I don’t know if they will drop as low as we saw in 2008,” he tells us.
-“That being said, I see a different housing market now than at the beginning of the year.”
+“That being said, I see a different housing market now than at the beginning of 2022.”

 Different in a good or bad way?
 You may be wondering.
 Well, actually, it’s quite promising, Henk tells us.
 “What we’re seeing is that there are fewer people showing up for house viewings, and while there was a real bidding war in 2021, from what I have seen, overbidding is almost gone.”

 A reduction in overbidding will certainly help hopeful homeowners pay slightly less for their dream home — and this is a trend that is set to continue, Henk explains.
-“As of January 2023, estate agents have announced that they will be more transparent during the bidding process.”
+“As of January of this year, estate agents have announced that they will be more transparent during the bidding process.”

 How will rising mortgage interest rates affect Dutch mortgages?

-This year, the Netherlands has seen its record-low mortgage interest rates rise again to rates as high as 4.5%.
+In 2022, the Netherlands saw its record-low mortgage interest rates rise again to rates as high as 4.5%.
 The result?
 Many people are wondering how this will affect future mortgages.

 It’s important to understand that in the Netherlands, mortgage interest is factored in when calculating your borrowing power.
 The higher the interest, the less money you can set aside for the actual buying of the house.